 - Specify audio loudness normalization

-- Configure encryption of your output video to support digital rights management
+- Configure encryption of your output video to support digital rights management and content protection

 - Insert ad keyframes to allow video player clients to insert ads